Fast and Efficient MMD-based Fair PCA via Optimization over Stiefel Manifold: Description of Experiment 2

 \subsection{German credit dataset}

-The total number of samples was $1000$. `Age' was set as the protected attribute as done in \cite{KamiranC11}, and the task is to classify whether the individual (who served jail time) will commit the crime again (i.e. recidivism).
+The total number of samples was $1000$. `Age' was set as the protected attribute as done in \cite{KamiranC11}, and the task is to classify whether the individual bank account holder has good or bad credit class.
 The features `sex` and `personal\_status` were dropped, resulting in total of $57$ features.